NESCent/2014-05-08-datacarpentry/lessons/scripting/06-pipeline.md

 #### Objectives
 *   Automate data processing and analysis steps in the form of scripts.
 *   Make data processing and analysis steps easily repeatable.
-*   Create shell scripts that implement an executable and modifyable pipeline.
+*   Create shell scripts that implement an executable and modifiable pipeline.

-The Unix command shell is not the only command interpreter for which sequences, loops, etc of commands can be scripted, and thereby made executable as a unit.
-Unlike tools restricted to point-click-and-edit user-interfaces, such as Excel, SQL databases can be scripted, too.
-So can be nearly all environments for data processing, analysis, and visualization that have a command prompt, such as R, from which they receive instructions for which operations to execute.
+The Unix command shell is not the only command interpreter for which command sequences, loops, conditionals can be scripted, and thereby made executable as a unit.
+For example, we have already seen that R can be scripted, and most SQL databases can be, too.
+So can be nearly all environments for data processing, analysis, and visualization that have a command prompt.
+This can be exploited for creating automated, executable, and repeatable data pipelines.

+Our goal in this lesson is to create a fully automated, executable pipeline that demonstrates taking data from combining and subsetting all the way to analysis and visualization.
+We will see that once we have this, we have a codified version of the sequence of steps from start to finish that can be re-executed at any time, by anyone, and which can be easily modified.

+#### Tools that read commands can be scripted

-More specifically, most tools that can be invoked on the command line and that then read commands from the terminal can be scripted, simply by using the shell to pipe commands to the tool (using something similar to `cat file-with-commands | tool` or `echo "a command" |
-tool`).
-For the tool, reading commands from the terminal prompt or reading commands from a pipe is the same - namely reading from "`standard input`".
-Some tools have additional commandline options to adjust their behavior if commands get piped to them rather than typed at the terminal.
+If a tool can be invoked on the command line and then reads commands from the terminal, it can be scripted, simply by using the shell to pipe commands to the tool (using something similar to `cat file-with-commands | tool` or `echo "a command" | tool`).
+For a program, reading commands from the terminal prompt or reading commands from a pipe is practically the same - namely reading from "`standard input`".
+Some tools have additional command line options to adjust their behavior if commands get piped to them rather than typed at the terminal.
 For example, there might be an option to suppress certain greetings that a tool might print for a user on the terminal.
 Or there might be an option to ensure that the tool terminates once it reads the last command.
 But the principle is the same.

-We'll demonstrate here how this can be exploited for creating automated, repeatable data pipelines.
-Our goal is to create a pipeline script that is fully automated, from combining data, data subsetting, all the way to data analysis and visualization.
-Once we have this, we have a codified version of the sequence of steps from start to finish that can be re-executed at any time, by anyone, and for which it is easy to modify parts of it, whether subsetting, analysis parameters, or the visualization.

-We'll demonstrate this by putting the final results of the SQL section together with the final results of the R section.
+How this can be exploited for creating automated, repeatable data pipelines we will now demonstrate by putting the final results of the SQL section together with the final results of the R section.

+#### Scripting the analysis and visualization in R

 We'll begin with the R part.
-Rather than typing in or copy&pasting the commands we used for the data analysis and plotting steps we learned during the section on data analysis in R, we want to execute a command that does the whole sequence.
+Rather than typing in or copy&amp;pasting the commands we used for the data analysis and plotting steps we learned during the section on data analysis in R, we want to execute a command that does the whole sequence.

 R has a command line interface (which RStudio packages into a nice user-interface), and can be asked to read R commands from a file